doganmehmet/plootra-dev/content/post/2023-01-27-testing-shiny-with-simple-markdown-document/index.en.md

 author: Mehmet Dogan
 date: '2023-01-27'
 slug: Embeding-shiny-into-a-blogdown-post
-categories: []
+categories: ["R"]
-tags: []
+tags: ["shiny", "blogdown", "R"]
 ---

-In this post I tried to embed a shiny application into the post.
-I tried to answer to:
+In this post I will walk you through how I embedded a shiny application into this post.
+This website generated using blogdown package.
+By embedding an interactive shiny app into a post allows users to interact page and also make the concept easier to understand for them.

+I tried to answer to to:
 1. Is it possible to embed a shiny application into a post?
 2. If yes, is it possible make it responsive?
 3. If yes again, what is the easiest way to make it?